-Bulimia nervosa is a repetitive cycle of eating large amounts of food – more than most people would eat in one meal – in short periods of time, then getting rid of or compensating for the calorie intake through vomiting, laxative abuse or over-exercising.
+Bulimia nervosa is a repetitive cycle of eating large amounts of food — more than what most people would eat in one meal — in short periods of time, then getting rid of or compensating for the calorie intake through vomiting, laxative abuse or over-exercising.
 This binge-purge cycle is often an attempt to numb feelings and cope with underlying issues like anxiety, depression, personality disorders and trauma.
-Learn more about our eating disorders program or call 844-876-7680.
+Learn more about our eating disorders program or call 866-569-8535.

 Primary symptoms of bulimia nervosa include: